bkcoleman1024/Capstone/README.md

 ## Methods

-This project tested Time Series Models.
+A grid search was used to find the best parameters of p,d, and q.
+These parameters were used in the models.

 ## Results

-The SVD model was the best option.
-The predicted rating for a user may be off on average of just under one star on a a scale of .5-5 stars.

-This result was the best out of the three models that were tested.
+The models predicted the increasing prices of the stocks.

 ## Conclusions and next steps